nimpy/itp-task/README.md

 This structure of the repository is initial, and I would update it and improve it further on as I would see fit.
+Parts of the code were taken from [this Google tutorial on text classification](https://developers.google.com/machine-learning/guides/text-classification).

 #### Suggested order in which to look at the files: